-2.2.4.4 Preparation of the Draft(s) by the Leading Expert with the Subgroup
+2.2.4.4 Preparation of the Draft(s) by the Leading Expert with the Subgroup h In advance of the TWP session, the leading expert should prepare a preliminary draft of the Test Guidelines ("Subgroup draft") for comments by the subgroup.
+On the basis of the comments received from the subgroup, the leading expert should establish a first draft for the TWP.
 The leading expert should, after consulting the members of the subgroup, establish a first draft.
-This draft is sent to the Office of the Union (Office) which will check, as far as possible, that the draft has been prepared according to document TGP/7 and, in particular, that it conforms with the TG/Template (Annex 1).
+This draft is sent to the Office of the Union (Office) which will check, as far as possible within the time available, that the draft has been prepared according to document TGP/7 and, in particular, that it conforms with the TG/Template (Annex 1).
 Thereafter, it will produce a document for distribution to the members of the TWP(s) concerned for discussion at their session(s).
 In the case of Test Guidelines which have been considered by the relevant TWP(s) (Step 5) and where the responsible TWP has requested amendment of the draft, the leading expert should, after consulting the members of the subgroup, establish a further draft for consideration at the following TWP meeting in the manner explained above.
+Guidance information and materials to assist Leading Experts in preparing draft Test Guidelines, is provided in an area of the UPOV website restricted to Leading Experts of Test Guidelines (TG Drafters' Webpage).
+The TG Drafters' Webpage includes the following information, some elements of which are included in the TG Drafter's Kit (see Section 1.2.3):